mypappa/morethanai/README.md

   global story_memory
   return {"story": story_memory}
 ```
-### link to the question webpage
+### link it to the question webpage
 The question code asks for a little bit more attention because we want that there is always only one question and this has to be the most actual one.
-So we always need to replace the question after it has been answered with the new accuring questions. <br> <br> Here we also define what happens that if the function *did_the_story_end* is in working, the answer is cleared of all blank spaces and sets all letters to small.
+So we always need to replace the question after it has been answered with the new accuring questions. <br> <br> Here we also define what happens that if the function *did_the_story_end* is being active, the answer is cleared of all blank spaces and capital letters.
+It sets all letter to lowercase.
 This allows the system to recognize later the word which initiailzes the ending promt - *see next paragraph*.
 ```
 @app.route('/questions', methods = ['GET'])
 def questions_page():